 By: Faysal Burhan

 Law and Order

 The natural human instinct is to avoid and fear death.
-Setting a legislation that destines one who slays a soul for execution, as a result of his or her act, is effective restriction for not committing the crime, therefore saving lives.
-Thus, in setting this equal punishment many lives are saved and sorrow and sadness for missing loved ones is eliminated.
+Setting a legislation that destines one who slays a soul for execution, as a result of his or her actions, is an effective restriction for not committing the crime, therefore saving lives.
+Thus, in setting this equal punishment many lives are saved and sorrow and sadness for missing loved ones are eliminated.

 When a Sentence is Executed

 The maximum sentence for any violation of the law is not applied in every case.
 In the robbery and theft cases, for example, the maximum penalty of hand-cutting applies after the consideration of many factors such as track record and whether the theft was made for profit.
 In some cases, such as stealing food because of severe hunger or to prevent death, there may not be a penalty.
 An actual example that took place during the Rule of Caliph Umar can be helpful to illustrate this fact.
 A master brought his servant to Caliph Umar to cut his hand for stealing.
 Umar asked the defendant whether he stole from his master’s property.
 When the servant did not deny the accusation, Umar asked him why he did it.
 The servant explained that he did it because his family had nothing to eat.
 Upon this, the plaintiff concurred that the defendant’s claim was true.
 Further questioning of the plaintiff led Umar to determine that the plaintiff was at fault for not providing his servant enough food, labor, and shelter.
 Then Umar ordered the plaintiff to adequately provide his servant’s needs and the case against the servant turned out to be a case against his master.
 This example asserts that Shari’ah is a community law based on fairness and justice.

 Alternatives to a Capital Punishment